-Since the age of 6, lifetime #Loisaida resident Maria Bido acquired a taste for traditional Puerto Rican dishes from her grandmother.
+Since the age of 6, lifetime #Loisaida resident Maria Bido (read article on María’s Puerto Rican roots) acquired a taste for traditional Puerto Rican dishes from her grandmother.
 The authentic cuisine included a combination of the flavors of Sofrito and Adobo coupled with an extremely intricate variety of plates which makes for a perfect holiday meal.

-La Cocina de Loisaida will be presenting simple dishes cooked by community members of the LES (Lower East Side) and abroad, that have a profound love for cooking at home.
+La Cocina de Loisaida presents simple dishes cooked by community members of the LES (Lower East Side) and abroad, that have a profound love for cooking at home.
 We invite non-professional home cooks to show off their best dishes and to present those home meals that have helped them raise a family or care for their loved ones.

 During our pilot 2021-2022 season, we invited María Bido, a local caterer, who has raised her children with the recipes she will be presenting at the Essex Market.
 We hope that you enjoy this special #LoisaidaTV presentation.

-The purpose of La Cocina de Loisaida is to celebrate the rich, culinary heritage of the Lower East Side while instilling the values behind it to our future generations.
+The purpose of La Cocina de Loisaida is to celebrate the rich Puerto Rican and Caribbean culinary heritage of the Lower East Side while instilling the values behind it to our future generations.